-The recent reports of the Intergovernmental Panel on Climate Change (IPCC) outlined the reality and impact of climate change on Australia.
-The predicted impacts of climate change in Australia include reduced rainfall and runoff in south eastern Australia.
+The Intergovernmental Panel on Climate Change (IPCC) outlined the reality and impact of climate change on Australia.
+The predicted impacts of climate change include reduced rainfall and runoff in south eastern Australia.
 Predicted reduction in winter and spring rainfalls will adversely affect agriculture based on a temperate climate.
 The impacts of climate change on agriculture will include reduced availability of water for irrigation and dryland crops and pastures and reduced water supplies for stock.
 There will also be changing patterns of flowering and fruiting for many horticultural species.
 Weather events such as droughts and floods will be more extreme.
 Average temperatures will increase and raise evaporation rates.
+Wildfire incidence will increase.
 Landholders should be aware of these possible impacts and also seek to reduce greenhouse gas emissions generated on farm.

 1. Encourage research into:

 - new farming systems which are both water and energy efficient, including alternatives to fossil fuel based fertilisers, herbicides and pesticides,

 - improved carbon sequestration techniques in cropping and grazing systems,

 - integrated farm forestry,

 - land use change and its impact on the catchment environment and farming systems.

 - techniques to reduce farm emissions from soil and farm animals